mapninja/Earthsys144/GLOSSARY.md

 A specific geographic area selected for analysis or mapping.
 An AOI helps limit your work to the place relevant to your question.

+## Areal Interpolation

+A method for estimating values from one set of polygon boundaries to another when the source and target areas do not match.
+In introductory GIS, areal interpolation often uses area-weighting to estimate how much of a population or attribute should be assigned to each target polygon.

+## ArcGIS StoryMaps

+A web-based Esri platform for combining maps, text, images, multimedia, and other content into a spatial narrative.
+In this course, StoryMaps are used as a way to communicate GIS analysis as an explanation or argument, not just as a standalone map.

 ## Absolute Change

 The raw numeric difference between one value and another.
 In GIS tables, absolute change is often calculated by subtracting an earlier value from a later one.